enonic/enonic/xp/features/timebased-publishing.md

 ## Requirements

 * Contents have an attribute "publish.to".
 It should be included in the XML export/import.
-* Content Studio: Edit wizard page: There are two datetime picker fields in the settings part.
+* Content Studio: Edit wizard page: There are two datetime picker fields in the settings part mapped to the attributes 'publish.from' and 'publish.to'.
-* Content Studio: Publish Wizard: I can now "schedule" a publish.
-This "scheduled" publish will, for the content and required contents, modify the attributes "publish.from" and "publish.to", save and then publish.
+* Content Studio: Publish Wizard: We can now "schedule" a publish.
+This "scheduled" publish will set the dates for all contents where values have not already been configured and then publish them.
 A validation publish-from < publish-to should be performed.
 [Screenshot1](http://wiki.enonic.com/download/attachments/19497405/Screen+Shot+2016-11-01+at+16.58.23.png?version=1&modificationDate=1478016094099)[Screenshot2](http://wiki.enonic.com/download/attachments/19497405/Screen+Shot+2016-11-01+at+16.58.17.png?version=1&modificationDate=1478016125072)
 * Content Studio: Content Tree & Toolbar: I can now see the substates "Pending"(Orange)/"Expired"(Red) of pending_delete/expired contents: [Screenshot](http://wiki.enonic.com/download/attachments/19497405/Screen+Shot+2016-11-01+at+16.25.38.png?version=1&modificationDate=1478013959116)
 * Content API
     * Retrieval functions return, by default and on master branch, only the contents currently published (publish.from is NULL OR public.from  <= now()) AND (publish.to is null OR publish.to > now())